Roasted Zucchini and Squash

 What’s the Difference Between Zucchini and Yellow Squash?

 First, they are interchangeable.
-Don’t hesitate to swap one for the other depending on what kind of surplus you happen to have any given moment.
+Don’t hesitate to swap one for the other depending on what kind of surplus you have any given moment.

 If you want to get technical, zucchini and yellow squash are both part of the summer squash family.
 Zucchini has medium to dark green skin, but it’s also available in a beautiful bright yellow.